-3.5.2 Setting the CMAKE_FLAGS and CCPP_SUITES Environment Variables
+3.4.2 Setting the CMAKE_FLAGS and CCPP_SUITES Environment Variables

-The UFS Weather Model can be built in one of several configurations (see Table 4.1 for common options).
-The CMAKE_FLAGS environment variable specifies which configuration to build using the -DAPP and -DCCPP_SUITES variables.
-Users set which components to build using -DAPP.
-Users select the CCPP suite(s) by setting the CCPP_SUITES environment variable at build time in order to have one or more CCPP physics suites available at runtime.
+The UFS Weather Model can be built in one of twelve configurations (cf. Table 4.1).
+The CMAKE_FLAGS environment variable specifies which configuration to build.
+Additionally, users must select the CCPP suite(s) by setting the CCPP_SUITES environment variable at build time in order to have one or more CCPP physics suites available at runtime.
 Multiple suites can be set.
-Additional variables, such as -D32BIT=0N, can be set if the user chooses.
-These options are documented in Section 6.1.3.
+Additional environment variables, such as -D32BIT=ON, can be set if the user chooses.
+These options are documented in Section 5.1.3.
 The following examples assume a bash shell.